 When one customer sharing the server forgets to update WordPress or becomes compromised, it can impact other sites on the same machine.
 Just like performance and reliability, however, the actual security risks can vary wildly depending on how much the hosting company has invested in the security of their servers.

-DreamHost, for example, offers Let’s Encrypt SSL certificates on all domains it hosts, meaning that data passed through each site is always safely encrypted.
+DreamHost, for example, offers Let’s Encrypt SSL/TLS certificates on all domains it hosts, meaning that data passed through each site is always safely encrypted.

 Websites that deal with a lot of user data or payment information may benefit from choosing VPS hosting.
 This option offers robust security features that are usually managed by seasoned professionals, so you have less to worry about when it comes to securing sensitive information.